med1001/med1001/README.md

 - 🔧 Passionate about designing and developing robust embedded systems and firmware solutions.
 - 📡 Experienced in microcontrollers, RTOS, low-power systems, and IoT applications.
 - 🛠️ Proficient in C/C++, Python, and assembly languages.
+- 🌐 Also interested in backend web development.
 - 📚 Lifelong learner in embedded Linux, edge computing, and real-time applications.

 ---